phonopy/phono3py/_sources/command-options.md

 ### `--tt`, `--transport-type` (`TRANSPORT_TYPE`)

-Select the transport formulation used to evaluate the inter-band (coherence) contributions to the thermal conductivity.
+Select the transport formulation used to evaluate the inter-band contributions to the thermal conductivity.
 This option is combined with `--br` (RTA) or `--lbte` (direct solution).
 Without `--tt`, the standard particle-like formulation is used.
-The built-in variants `smm19` and `njc23` are experimental.
+The built-in variants `njc23`, `ibdb19`, and `smm19` are experimental.
 `wte` invokes the external phono3py-wte plugin.
 More detail is documented at {ref}`inter_band_transport`.